ImagineRealityLab/IMAREAL/README.md

 # IMAREAL
-Data, experimental and analysis code for "Subjective intermixing of imagination and reality"
+Data, experimental and analysis code for "Fundamental constraints on distinguishing reality and imagination".
+Each experimental folder contains the data as a zip-file and a 'MasterWrapper.m' script which walks through all analyses steps and create the figures reported in the paper.
+The data needs to be unzipped before the script can be run.
+The simulations folder also contains a 'MasterWrapper.m' script that runs all simulations and creates the figures.